 Step 8: Location, Location, Location

-Describe how your customers will find you.Advertising (where), word of mouth, social media, strategic partnerships (partnering with other businesses that serve your target market but are not your direct competitors), tradeshows, networking events, website traffic etc.
+Describe how your customers will find you.Advertising (where), word of mouth, social media, strategic partnerships (partnering with other businesses that serve your target market but are not your direct competitors), tradeshows, networking events, website traffic etc. Learn more about business and bees through Lee Rosen.

 Step 9: Where will you advertise?